 33. Be more kind and loving to others, which will result in more kindness and love toward yourself.

-I hope you can find one thing from this list and try it out in 2018.
+I hope you can find one thing from this list and try it out this year.
 If you do, let me know!
 Whatever you decide to set as your resolution, I hope you have a happy, healthy new year. 🙂

 You Might Also Like: Happy New Year: It’s Time To Review, Cleanse & Start Anew